GB Terms of Reference

 - To decide whether to delegate their powers to spend the delegated budget to the Head teacher and if so to establish the financial limits of delegated authority.

-- To set financial priorities through the School Development Plan (SDP) and the annual budget
+- To set financial priorities through the School Development Plan (SDP), the annual budget and the Three-Year Financial Plan

 - To approve the first formal budget plan of the financial year.